astefanutti/spring-boot-camel-rest-jpa/README.md

 in database as well as the status of the generated orders can be retrieved via the REST API.

-It relies on Swagger to expose the API documentation of the REST service.

 This example relies on the [Fabric8 Maven plugin](https://maven.fabric8.io) for its build configuration and uses the
 [fabric8 Java base image](https://github.com/fabric8io/base-images#java-base-images).

-### Building
+It relies on Swagger to expose the API documentation of the REST service.

+## Build

 The example can be built with: